Watching Fascists, Anti-Fascists and Police Fight Each Other at Bristol Gay Pride

-By this point, the gloves were decidedly off.
-I mean that metaphorically—obviously the police wear thick gloves so that they can punch people in the back of the head without making their knuckles bleed.
+By this point, the gloves were well and truly off.
+I mean that metaphorically – obviously the police wear thick gloves to that they can punch people in the back of the head without making their knuckles bleed.

 Speaking of blood, bleeding from the head is usually a bad thing, right?